BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api-advanced-security-features.md

 # Advanced Security Features

-CosmicSyncCore provides a range of advanced security features to protect your application and user data.
+CivicBase provides a range of advanced security features to protect your application and user data.

 ## End-to-End Encryption